 R2: Update the resolution for CID3039

-R3:
+R3: Update the resolutions based on the feedback during F2F meeting in May.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbh D1.0 Draft.
 This introduction is not part of the adopted material.